Tim Montgomery: Money laundering charge

 In April 2006, Montgomery was indicted and arrested on fraud charges for his alleged involvement in a money laundering scheme.
 He was accused of depositing three bogus checks totaling $775,000.
 Montgomery allegedly received $20,000 for his participation.
 His former coach, Steve Riddick, was also a defendant in the case.

 Riddick served a prison term of five years and three months.
 Marion Jones served a six-month prison term for lying to investigators about the check-fraud scam.

 Montgomery pleaded guilty to the charges on April 9, 2007.
 He was sentenced to 46 months in prison on May 16, 2008.

 Heroin arrest

 On May 1, 2008, an indictment was unsealed that accused Montgomery of dealing more than 100 grams of heroin in the Hampton Roads area over the previous year, according to the Virginian-Pilot, the daily newspaper in Virginia Beach.
 Montgomery told the newspaper he knew nothing of the accusations and that his arrest was a "total surprise."

 In October 2008, Montgomery was found guilty and sentenced to five years in prison.

 Personal life

-Montgomery has a daughter and son.
+Montgomery has four children.
+His son Tim Jr (June 2003) is with Marion Jones; He married Jamalee Montgomery, the mother of his other children, in October 2009.
+His daughter Tymiah (2001) ran track for University of Florida Gators and he has two younger sons.